Give It to You (Jordan Knight song): Music video

 Directed by Darren Grant, the video starts off in an amusement park with Knight and his friends getting off by a Land Rover Defender.
 His friends start off with a ballroom dance and then move into complex hip-hop choreography.
 The music video is based on the movie Grease, with the cool guy at first overlooking the "nerdy" girl.
 But when she shows up in a tight leather outfit and stubs out her cigarette (like Sandy does at the end of Grease), he finally notices her and they dance.
-Choreographer Darrin Henson makes a cameo appearances in the music video, on the left to Jordan Knight in the red.
+Choreographer Darrin Henson makes a cameo appearance in the music video, on the left to Jordan Knight in the red.
 He was also the choreographer of the dance in the video.
 The Miami bass break in the video was only heard on selected versions of the single.

 The video was nominated for Best Dance Video at the 1999 MTV Video Music Awards but lost to "Livin' La Vida Loca" by Ricky Martin.